 That’s right, Henry Cavill is now an Easter Egg in one of his favourite games.

 7. Henry Cavill Turns To Gaming To Escape The Public Eye

 While the Superman actor can be seen on billboards, posters, comics and all sorts of media, it seems he is a little bit of an introvert too.

 “Every time I step out my front door, I’m hyper-aware.
 Even if I’m not looking terrible, you still realise there are people taking sneaky photos of you, because that’s what people like to do.”

 His escape?
-Gaming.
+Computer games.
 Hours and hours of gaming.
+You know, nerdy things!

 “At home, I get to sit playing games for ridiculous amounts of hours and escape there because going outside has the opposite effect.“

 The 38-year-old (whose recent roles include Enola Holmes 2, Argylle, and Zack Snyder’s Justice League) revealed that he has played Warhammer all the way through six times already.
 That’s hundreds of hours of gameplay.

 8. Nerdy Franchises Henry Cavill Should Be A Part Of

 It seems like Cavill might be taking the world of pop culture by storm these days, and fans have already begun to notice how comfortable he seems playing the nerdiest of characters.
 Here’s a list of other geeky franchises that we think would be great if Henry Cavill works on their live-action adaptations.